 Yes, participation in any clinical research study is completely voluntary.
 If you decide to stop participating at any time, your exit will not affect the medical care you would otherwise receive.

 Informed consent is the process of learning the key facts and details about a clinical research study.
-This information will be provided to you before you decide to participate and as new information becomes available during your continued participation throughout the study.
-Once you have read the informed consent form and understand the details, including the risks and benefits, you can decide whether or not to sign the document.
+This information will be provided to you before you decide to participate, and as new information becomes available during your continued participation throughout the study.
+Once you have read the informed consent form and understand the details, including the risks and any potential benefits, you can decide whether or not to sign the document.
 The informed consent process also includes opportunities for you to ask questions about the study.
 No study-related procedures will take place without a signed informed consent form.

 If you meet the criteria in the prescreening form, the staff at the doctor’s office will ask you to review and sign an informed consent form that explains more about the study.
 Then the staff at the doctor’s office will ask more questions and run some medical tests to see if you meet all eligibility criteria to participate in the clinical research study.

 The choice to participate in this study is entirely yours.
 Your primary care doctor does not have to give his or her permission or a referral for you to participate in this study.
 However, you should tell your primary care physician about your participation and keep him or her informed about the study.
-You should also keep the study doctor informed if your primary care physician changes your Crohn's disease or ulcerative colitis treatment or if there are other changes to your health during the study.
+You should also keep the study doctor informed if your primary care physician changes your Crohn's disease treatment or if there are other changes to your health during the study.

 A long-term extension study is a clinical study that allows participants to continue on the investigational study drug after they have finished their participation in the original study.
 After completion of the DIVERSITY1 study, participants may have the opportunity to enroll in a long-term extension study of the investigational drug in Crohn’s disease.

 A placebo looks the same as the investigational study drug but does not contain any active ingredients.
 The use of a placebo is important in clinical research studies because it helps researchers determine how well the active investigational study drug is working.